SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP.md

 - Teleste HDO908 TSEMP

 ### Detailed logging about polled modules
-Note that detailed module is enabled/disabled by parameter ID 5 on App level.
+Note that detailed module is enabled/disabled by parameter **DebugLoggingState (ID 5)** on App level.
 By default, this **parameter is set to disabled**, but if you want to see more detailed logging about polled modules, set this parameter to enabled.